 And while any knowledge transfer process you instigate to prepare for the Boomer Brain Drain will undoubtedly cater to Boomers’ preferred communication styles - that is, in person, face to face, or by phone - partnering the outgoing members of staff with up-and-comers can actually benefit both sides.
 Acting as mentors, Boomers can not only transfer organizational knowledge, but also interpersonal and social skills that their younger counterparts may be struggling with having grown up in a digital world.
-Intergenerational team collaboration can be facilitated by a G Suite intranet and Google collaboration tools, which make it simple to connect, share and store information.
+Intergenerational team collaboration can be facilitated by an intranet or Google collaboration tools, which make it simple to connect, share and store information.

 These intergenerational relationships can open new ways of working, new learning opportunities and new ideas for both sides of the equation.
 The younger staff will become a more valuable asset to the company, while the retiring staff will be equipped with skills to take beyond retirement.
 In addition, the workplace culture becomes more inclusive, more dynamic, more flexible and more open to fresh thinking.

+So let’s move beyond the cliche of technophobe Boomer vs digitally-savvy Millennial here; there are plenty of senior workers who dive head-first into technology while there are youngsters who aren’t chained to their smartphone.
+This isn’t as much a generational thing as it is a business continuity thing.
 It’s crucial for your knowledge transfer process to instigate a technological solution that can be harnessed from wherever your employees are, at whatever time.
 What’s currently in the Boomer practice lead’s head must get into the cloud so that it can help answer any questions his colleagues may have in the future, on the road, at their desk or on the move.

 Create a Channel where team collaboration can help to tease information from the brain of your Boomers and into an always-on collaborative environment.
 Have your Boomers host Hangouts to impart their wisdom and experience, their success stories, their challenges and how they overcame them.
 Create videos showing everyday processes and workflows, then upload them to your Google Drive for posterity.
 Get them posting thoughts from a mobile app to ensure you capture the moment when it happens.